 When I was in my early twenties, I had a lot of sexual adventures.

-It means that people like me who follow their desires are criticised, or even punished.
-It means that when we do have good sex, we often feel ashamed of ourselves for no reason.
-And, worst of all, it means that we often hold back from doing the things we want to do, simply because we’ve been taught to feel ashamed of our perfectly natural sexual desires.
+Sex negativity is the absolute worst.
+It means that people like me who follow their desires are criticized, or even punished by our peers.
+It means that when we do have good sex, we often feel ashamed of ourselves for no logical reason.
+Worst of all, it means that we often hold back from doing what we want to do, because we're afraid of our perfectly natural sexual desires.

+It's time we ditched this idea of 'acceptable' versus 'unacceptable' sex for good.
 Refuse to be ashamed!
 Cross that line!
 A lot of fun people (myself included) are waiting on the other side for you.